-Each committee, except the Design Review Board, and Citizen Representatives for Police Use of Force Events, shall present an annual work plan to the City Council for approval in a format and within parameters determined by the City Council's General Government Committee.
+Each board, commission and committee, except the Design Review Board, and Citizen Community Member Representatives for Police Use of Force Events, shall present an annual work plan to the City Council for approval in a format and within parameters determined by the City Council's General Government Committee.
 Substantive changes to the work plan after approval by the City Council shall be submitted to the General Government Committee for consideration and recommendation to the full Council.